freezer333/biotools/README.md

 http://localhost:3000/homologene/list/:skip/:limit
 ```

-More useful however is retreiving clusters based on a gene id or mRNA accession number.
+More useful however is retrieving clusters based on a gene id or mRNA accession number.
 Requests to the following URL's will return all homologene records which contain either the gene referenced by the gene id or mRNA referenced by accession number.
 This makes it very easy to find genes/mRNA that are homologous to sequences you might be working with.

 ```
 http://localhost:3000/homologene/mrna/:accession